Last Updated on April 16, 2021 by Grow with Bovees

 They state that warmth aids the soil’s microbes, which, in turn, release nutrients, although we haven’t found any studies backing the claim.

 Once on, it keeps the grass healthy year-round and makes your soil much easier to deal with.
 It loosens the hard, compacted stuff to let the grass grow at a consistent rate.
-Even Florida-based customers with sandy soil found it a tremendous help.
+Even Florida-based customers with lawns on sandy soil found it a tremendous help.

 As well as aiding the soil, this Jonathan Green organic lawn fertilizer turns your lawn bald spots lush and makes the grass greener.

 The chief complaints customers have aren’t about performance, but the size of the smallest bag.
 They compare it to a bag of coffee grounds and say you’re better off buying a larger bag—which eliminates the budget-pick part.

 Some also say the company sells bags below the advertised weight across all sizes.

 - Affordable, if you feel the bag is big enough.